Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 This repository does two things:

-- provides a central repository for custom components used in Digital Marketplace.
+- it provides a central repository for custom components used in the Digital Marketplace
-- Imports GOV.UK Frontend and serves it to Digital Marketplace Frontend applications where they can consume GOV.UK Frontend and all the custom components in a single dependency
+- it imports GOV.UK Frontend and serves it to Digital Marketplace frontend applications where they can consume GOV.UK Frontend and all the custom components in a single dependency

 The problem we are trying to solve:

-- its difficult to ensure that all our applications are using the same version of GOV.UK Frontend and digitalmarketplace-frontend-toolkit (which is being replaced).
+- it is difficult to ensure that all our applications are using the same version of GOV.UK Frontend and digitalmarketplace-frontend-toolkit (which is being replaced).
-- its difficult to ensure that we are only importing and using css/js for components we are actually using and not been removed.
+- it is difficult to ensure that we are only importing and using css/js for components we are actually using and not been removed.

 ## GOV.UK Frontend